Quetzaly88/Battleship_P3-python/README.md

 * Languages Used:

-    As I'm learning more of coding, the langUages of this project are exclusively HTML & CSS and Javascript.
+    I'm learning Python and this project is exclusively in that language.
+    Gitpod it's been used for writing code and heroku for deployment.

 * Testing

-    - Log-in box, and all the buttons are responsive.
+    - The two boards for user and computer are seen in the screen.
     - The site is avaiable and readable in on all devices.
-    - HTML.
-No errors were returned when passing through the official W3C validator
+    - No errors of indentation were found in "CI Python Linter"
-    - CSS.
-No errors were found when passing through the official (Jigsaw) validator
+    - No errors were found in "One Compiler" python.